pipedocs/pipedocs.github.io/content/config/usage.md

 ## Fork an existing pipeline

 Sometimes, it can be useful to run the same sample through multiple pipeline variants, for instance to evaluate efficacy of different denoising strategies in the sample under consideration.
 In many cases, these pipeline variants will share many processing steps.
-For instance, many denoising strategies might include the same pre-processing and co-registration protocols ([`prestats`](%%BASEURL/modules/prestats) and [`coreg`](%%BASEURL/modules/coreg) modules).
 In this case, it is desirable not to commit unnecessary computational resources to redundant processing.
 This can be achieved by sharing the same module outputs among mutliple pipelines.

 Sharing a few modules among multiple pipelines is called _forking_ a pipeline.
 A pipeline is forked using the [`forkPipeline` utility](%%BASEURL/utils/forkPipeline).
 Before a pipeline can be forked, it is necessary to run a pipeline variant that includes all of the shared modules.
 After this _template_ pipeline is run, consult documentation for [`forkPipeline`](%%BASEURL/utils/forkPipeline).